On this page:

 The next chapter for ASC is not a technological one.
 It is a strategic one: expanding the brand's reach so that it matches the strength of the technology.

-From the Bavarian Main to the World Market
+From Bavaria to the World Market

 Despite this market position, Kromer clearly names a challenge in the podcast:

-"Too many organizations make decisions about their compliance platform without knowing ASC at all – without even thinking of us."
+"Too many organizations make decisions about their compliance platform without knowing ASC at all without even thinking of us.
+We are a hidden champion.
+And the 'hidden' part is a bit of our problem."

-Staying in the First League
+Staying in the top tier

 The Microsoft Decision: What It Means to Get It Right Early